flipkart-incubator/pibify/annotation-processor/src/main/java/com/flipkart/pibify/serde/serde.md

 3. @JsonIgnore
 4. @JsonProperty on arbitrary methods
-5. @JsonProperty with renaming fields (should be noOp) 6.
+5. @JsonProperty with renaming fields (should be noOp)
-    5. @JsonProperty in constructor
+6. @JsonProperty in constructor
-7. Objects
+7. Basic Pojo
+8. Relational Pojo
+9. Tertiary Relational pojo with missing annotations on tertiary refs
-8. Array of Objects
+10. Array of Objects
-9. Class Hierarchy
-10. Flat Collections
-11. Nested Collections
+11. 1 level SubClass Hierarchy
+12. N level subclass hierarchy
+13. Explicit @JsonSubtype
+14. Collections of java natives
+15. Collections of Java Objects
+16. Collections of Collections
-12. @JsonCreator
+17. @JsonCreator
-13. Iterable
+18. Iterable
+19.